Can I save on childcare?

 Care will take place at the nursery, which will be required to be inspected every two or three years.
-At least half the staff must hold a valid childcare qualification at level two or above, and there are limits for how many children are allocated to each carer, depending on the children’s age.
+At least half of the staff must hold a valid childcare qualification at level two or above, and there are limits on how many children are allocated to each carer, depending on the children’s age.

 A nursery can help your child develop important social skills but the hours are generally fixed with little flexibility.

 A nanny is someone who comes to look after your child at your home.
 They can live with you or attend your home daily.

 Your nanny will be entitled to national minimum wage, meaning a 25-hour week will cost at least £237.50 for a nanny on the National Living Wage.
 As their employer, you'll also need to cover tax, National Insurance (NI) and pension contributions.